 This article was written by Green Room Retail, a European based design firm specializing in retail window design.
 If you want more ideas on how you can boost your brand’s retail presence, visit their website or follow their blog.
+If you need mannequins for your store window, Mannequin Madness, has new and used ones for sale.

 In order to stand out in crowded shopping centres this festive season, retailers and merchandisers alike are going to have to think outside the (beautifully wrapped) box.
 So kiss goodbye to Rudolf and Frosty the Snowman.
 Here are seven visual merchandising tips to follow for this festive season: